"When the last tree is cut down, the last fish eaten,and the last stream poisoned, you will realize that you cannot eat money."

 The longest journey starts with one step.
 And often it may seem as there is nothing one alone can do.
 But let never anyone discourage you and keep walking.
 Keep spreading love for our nature and the species we are sharing our planet with.
 Keep spreading information and keep fighting injustice.
 Together we can make a change and be it a small one or a big one.

 Conservation also means to look at your own way of living and seeking improvement to a more sustainable life.
 It might be just a drop in the ocean bus as you can see many drops can make quite a big ocean!

 If we boycott products harvested, fished or farmed unsustainably, the industry will be urged to change.
 We should support products, that are produced locally and in accordance with nature.
 Act locally, think globally brings it pretty much to the point.
-It seems as if there are no more boundaries to possible exploitation – be it fracking, deep-see fishing or oil drilling in the arctic.
+It seems as if there are no more boundaries to possible exploitation – be it fracking, deep-sea fishing or oil drilling in the Arctic.
 We will lose precious ecosystems and they might be lost forever.
-This will severely affect life on our planet on the long-term.
+This will severely affect life on our planet in the long-term.
 It may seem like an impossible effort to stop this, but the more we are, the bigger our impact!
-Let’s work together on a sustainable future where rhinos, sharks, rainforests, glaciers, polarbears, condors, orang utans and whales will still be existing – we owe it to the next generations!
+Let’s work together on a sustainable future where rhinos, sharks, rainforests, glaciers, polar bears, condors, orangutans and whales will still be existing – we owe it to the next generations!

 Change starts with you!
 Don´t wonder, why nobody is making a difference – be somebody and make it!
 Let us live a conservation life – for our planet.
 ONELOVE

 Tom Vierus is an award-winning photographer, filmmaker, and marine biologist based in Suva, Fiji Islands.
 This blog is dedicated to his assignments and to sharing some behind-the-scenes footage.